Tor circuit fingerprinting defenses using adaptive padding: Discussion

+We believe that formalizing the circuit fingerprinting problem further can make defenses and evaluations more robust.
+We believe that a formal security game similar to IND-CPA where the adversary is asked to distinguish between onion and exit cell traces seems like a fruitful direction forward.

-While the security game of \autoref{sec:game} is a reasonable start to exploring the circuit fingerprinting problem and our defenses, we believe that a more robust security definition will be needed in the future.
-In particular, instead of doing classification on a per-circuit basis, it would be more effective to do the classification on the global flow of connections.
-This would allow the attacker to use the timing correlations between the various circuits of the onion service protocol as a feature for classification, which is not possible with a per-circuit security definition.
+Furthermore, instead of doing classification on a per-circuit basis, it could prove more effective to do the classification on the global flow of connections.
+This way we could use the timing correlations between circuits of the onion service protocol as a feature for classification during experiments.

-It's worth noting that previous works on website and circuit fingerprinting did classification on a per-circuit level because investigating timing correlations on a global level presents design issues and exposes lots of uncertainty to the classifier.
-Our goal with this work has been to push the circuit fingerprinting attacker into requiring access to timing information and not being able to do fingerprinting with simpler features like the cell sequence anymore.
-We believe that this was a worthwhile goal for pushing the art of defense forward.
+It is worth noting that previous works on website and circuit fingerprinting did classification on a per-circuit level because investigating timing correlations on a global level presents design issues and significantly increases the uncertainty of the classifier.
+Our goal with this work has been to push the circuit fingerprinting attacker into requiring access to precise timing information and not being able to do fingerprinting with simpler features like cell sequences.